How you can get paid for using appliances at off-peak times

 It is also launching a “Demand Flexibility Service”, encouraging consumers to “save money and back Britain” by signing up to a scheme that will see them given money back on their bills to shift their electricity usage to periods of lower demand in order to ease pressure on the grid.

-Under the programme, which will run from November to March, those who sign up will be asked a day in advance not to use electricity during certain peak times the following day.
+Under the programme, which is due to run until March, those who sign up will be asked a day in advance not to use electricity during certain peak times the following day.

-The scheme is expected to begin on the evening of Tuesday 29 November, with a decision made on the Monday afternoon beforehand after it emerged that French nuclear plants will be unable to help deal with demand.
+The scheme was expected to begin on Tuesday, November 29 but the National Grid decided against it.
+No date has been set yet for the rollout.

 More than half of the nuclear reactors run by state energy company EDF have closed due to maintenance problems and technical issues.